 Rick Simpson began making his own cannabis oil at home, which was later dubbed as Rick Simpson Oil, or RSO oil for short.
 Rick Simpson used naphtha to extract the cannabinoids.
 Most patients nowadays, however, prefer to use high-grade alcohol as the primary solvent to extract the cannabinoids from the cannabis plant.

 Rick Simpson then used his oil topically and noticed after a few treatments that the bumps on his skin disappeared.
 From this point on, Rick Simpson made it his goal to share his RSO oil with the rest of the world.
-He went on to produce full extract cannabis oil for those in need-free of charge.
+He went on to produce full extract cannabis oil for those in need free of charge.

 However, lawmakers caught up with Rick Simpson and his cannabis oil crusade.
 Multiple fines, raids, and arrests never deterred him from teaching others how to make RSO.

-What’s Inside Rick Simpson Oil?
+What’s Inside Rick Simpson Oil RSO?

 RSO oil, which has also been called Phoenix Tears, is a highly concentrated cannabis oil that contains an abundance of THC.
 However, depending on the cannabis strain, the final oil may contain a high THC: CBD ratio or vice versa, along with all other naturally-occurring cannabinoids, terpenes, and flavonoids.